-The applicant shall provide necessary data and information sufficient to determine the scope, likelihood, and significance of reasonably anticipated potential effects to coastal resources and uses.
-The Resource and Use Inventory and Effects Evaluation listed below apply to all proposed pipelines, utilities or fixtures within the territorial sea for which an applicant pursues a DSL Territorial Sea easement, unless the requirements are waived by DSL or otherwise addressed in another part of the Territorial Sea Plan.
+To evaluate the scope of the proposed project or development action, the likelihood of effects, and the significance of the potential effects to natural resources and uses, regulating agencies shall require that the applicant include consideration of certain factors in the inventory.
+The Resource and Use Inventory and Effects Evaluation listed below apply to all proposed pipelines, utilities or fixtures within the territorial sea for which an

+Commented [BT15]: This is a bit confusing given not all of the things listed below actually apply to undersea cables.
+Suggest we edit language to be more clear.
+However, after re-reading, I don't see why we would exempt any information for undersea cables. applicant pursues a DSL Territorial Sea easement, unless the requirements are waived by DSL or otherwise addressed in another part of the Territorial Sea Plan.
 Undersea cables installed on or under the territorial sea do not need to include those items that are specifically identified for pipelines, utilities or fixtures.

 - 4.3.4.1.
-Information to be provided by applicants about the proposed project or development action within the Oregon Territorial Sea: - (a) Location (using maps, charts, descriptions, etc.); - (b) Numbers and sizes of equipment, structures; - (c) Methods, techniques, activities to be used; - (d) Transportation and transmission systems needed for service and support; - (e) Materials to be disposed of and method of disposal; - (f) Physical and chemical properties of materials, if any, to be used or produced (e.g. chemicals used in Horizontal Directional Drilling, materials which may be transported by a pipeline, etc.); and - (g) Proposed time schedule.
+Information to be provided by applicants about the proposed project or development action within the Oregon Territorial Sea: - (a) Location (using maps, charts, descriptions, etc.); - (b) Numbers and sizes of equipment, structures; - (c) Methods, techniques, activities to be used; - (d) Transportation and transmission systems needed for service and support; - (e) Materials to be disposed of and method of disposal; - (f) Physical and chemical properties of materials, if any, to be used or produced (e.g. chemicals used in Horizontal Directional Drilling, materials which may be transported by a pipeline, etc.); and - (g) Proposed time schedule. - 4.3.4.2.

-- 4.3.4.2.
 Location and description of all affected areas, including, but not limited to: - (a) Proposed route of the cable, pipeline, or other utility; and - (c) Onshore facilities.